turbosmr/online-chess-game/README.md

 # Online Multiplayer Chess Game
  # csc667-teamproject-team10

- **CSC 667-team project-team10**
- # Todo:

  By: **Steve Rentschler**
- 1. Change the name of the repo with the correct team number.

  ## Demo
- 2. Invite all members to your repository.

  <img src='https://media.giphy.com/media/KxnKVOI4YVfjPlzMOa/giphy.gif' width='' alt='Video Walkthrough' />
- 3. When ready, initialize your repository with the initial state of your project.

  GIF created with [giphy](https://giphy.com).